usernameOfAUserr/Programmierpraktikum_Isomer/README.md

 TESTING:
-if you want to to test the application, set the boolean variable testing in scraper_app/views.py-> line 16 to True
+if you want to to test the application, set the boolean variable testing in scraper_app/views.py-> line 16 to True then, when you run the server, the testing takes place immediately in the begining